chenqi2/fireWall_Accept/README.md

 Tested solution with test cases written in main() in App.java, and test.csv for reading rules Used merge intervals, binary search, and sorting to optimize performance.

-If had more time, I'd have implemeneted a faster sorting algorithm, i.e. merge sort.
+With more time, I'd have implemeneted a faster sorting algorithm, i.e. merge sort.